mrkline/piz-rs/README.md

-Zip is an interesting archive format: unlike compressed tarballs often seen in Linux land (`*.tar.gz`, `*.tar.zst`, ...), each file in a Zip archive is compressed independently, with a central directory telling us where to find each file.
+Zip is an interesting archive format: unlike compressed tarballs often seen in Linux land (`*.tar.gz`, `*.tar.zst`, ...), each file in a Zip archive is compressed independently, with a central directory telling us where to find it.
 This allows us to extract multiple files simultaneously so long as we can read from multiple places at once.